Disability Support Services

 - Complete the online student intake form using your Montgomery College Student ID number.

 - You may upload a scanned PDF copy of your documentation.
-If you not have a scanned copy, complete the form and click Submit.
+If you do not have a scanned copy, complete the form and click Submit.
 You may bring paper copies of your documentation to your initial intake appointment with a DSS counselor.

 - DSS will review your information and contact you to schedule an initial intake appointment.